sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 polyMuter mutes the single channels of a polyphonic cable connected to IN and outputs the same number of channels on OUT.
-FADE knob sets the fade length in milliseconds of the mute/unmute operation.
+To avoid clicks the FADE knob sets the fade length in milliseconds of the mute/unmute operation.
+Fade range is from 0 to 10 seconds and default setting is 10ms.
+Please note that when the knob is set fully anti-clockwise on the tooltip will be shown 1ms, but it actually means no fade.

 polyMuter16 is the standard version of the module, polyMuter8 will output a maximum of 8 channels.
 The channel display will show the number of channels of the input cable.